 Here is another example where Flash Fill works brilliantly.

-I have a set of address from which I want to quickly extract the city.
+I have a set of addresses from which I want to quickly extract the city.

 Note that this would need the address to be a homogenous data set with the same delimiter (comma in this case).